-I’m recommending a fabulous little café in New Braunfels named the FORK and Spoon patio café.
-If I’m going to try a new place I base it on Yelp and it never fails me, this was one of those times.
+I’m recommending a fabulous little café in New Braunfels on my post on the 4 foot fork and a life’s lesson.
+The place, FORK and Spoon patio café.
+If I’m going to try a new place I base it on Yelp and it never fails me.
+This was one of those times.
 Boo and I went there for Saturday brunch a couple of months ago.
 The wait was not bad and the little place was packed!
 The ambiance was perfect and they had a bakery with lots of great smelling breads and sugary treats.

 BUT… besides their great food though, I fell in LOVE with a giant fork that was part of their décor.
 It was pretty amazing and even more so that it was tied with the cafe’s name.

-It called my name, it had a rustic feel to it (which goes along with our home décor), and well, it was a done deal.
+It called my name!
+With a rustic feel to it (which goes along with our home décor), and well, it was a done deal.
 My mind ran its usual…what kind of vignette can I create to make an awesome wall statement in my kitchen?
 Then I came upon this mustard colored pail that had “farmers market” stenciled on the front.
-Geeze…how insanely perfect to find two items that had Belle written all over them!
+Two items that had Belle written all over them!

-I filled the pail with an array of silk flowers and greenery AND the cotton bolls I bought @ a festival in Fayetteville.
+The farmers market pail was filled with an array of silk flowers and greenery AND the cotton bolls I bought @ a festival in Fayetteville.

 They remind me of my sweet girl!

-My little vignette is complete with the giant 4′ fork, the farmers market pail filled with cotton bolls.
-Where it will remind me daily to slow down and make time for the little things in life!
+My wall vignette is complete with the giant 4′ fork.
+I incorporated the farmers market pail filled with cotton bolls and greenery.
+A daily reminder to slow down and make time for the little things in life!